parodos-dev/serverless-workflows-config/README.md

 # serverless-workflows-config

-This repository includes two methods of installing workflows: Helm or Kustomize.
+This repository includes the methods of installing workflows: Helm.

 ## Helm charts
 This is a chart repo for deploying serverless workflows using Sonataflow Operator.